Presentation buying guide

 8.6

-Best for: Founders, consultants, marketers, educators, and internal teams who repeatedly turn outlines, notes, or raw text into pitch decks, one-pagers, hosted pages, or client-facing docs under time pressure.
+Best for: Turning outlines, notes, or raw text into pitch decks, one-pagers, hosted pages, or client-facing docs when the content mostly exists but still looks unfinished.

 Gamma is worth opening when the painful part of your work is not the idea, but reshaping that idea into something presentable across slides, docs, and pages.
 Its biggest strength is how quickly one content draft can become several polished formats.
 The tradeoff is that it mainly accelerates packaging and iteration, so if your message is weak or your facts are sloppy, Gamma will make that look cleaner, not better.